manukumar07/hackerrank-solutions/C++/readme.md

-in this folder add hackerrank solution of c++
+In this folder add hackerrank solution of c++